fpjentzsch/reconos.github.io/tutorials/project_build/index.md

 in a ramdisk image and mount that image from SD card.
 This section describes, how to create and edit this image and how to setup U-Boot in order to start Linux with this approach.

 First create an empty image file and mount it.
+You might want to increase the size (`count`) depending on your use case.

 ```
 cd $WD/ramdisk
-dd if=/dev/zero of=ramdisk.image bs=1024 count=8192
+dd if=/dev/zero of=ramdisk.image bs=1024 count=16384
 mke2fs -F ramdisk.image -L "ramdisk" -b 1024 -m 0
 tune2fs ramdisk.image -i 0
 chmod a+rwx ramdisk.image